The Sunflower Jam: Celebrating Jon Lord with Deep Purple and Paul Weller at the Royal Albert Hall

 Photos: Marine Candel

-For further information about The Sunflower Jam and future events visit here.
+For further information and future events visit The Sunflower Jam’s website here.